Albert Einstein: facts about his life, death, education and work

-Remembered for: Being one of the most famous theoretical physicists of the 20th century
+Remembered as: One of the most famous theoretical physicists of the 20th century

 In 1896, aged 17, Einstein enrolled at Zürich Polytechnic, where he studied for a mathematics and physics teaching diploma.
 Four years later he completed his diploma but was unable to find a teaching job, so he began work at the Swiss Patent Office as a technical assistant in 1901.